ics4u-0-2023/Class-Server-Setup/README.md

 ## After OS Loading Setup

-- after the server is up and running the following changes
+- after the server is up and running install the following, logged in as "root"!
   - update server packages
     - ```sh
       apt update && upgrade -y